PayPal Point of Sale Review: Is It Right for Your Business?

 ✔️ Free EPOS system

-Zettle offers businesses a forever-free EPOS app which runs on iOS and can be used on iPads or iPhones.
+PayPal offers businesses a forever-free EPOS app which runs on iOS and can be used on iPads or iPhones.
 This provides small businesses with an affordable way to build a complete solution for taking payments and managing sales and products, since EPOS software typically costs from £50 per month.

 ✔️ Plentiful third-party integrations

 Besides that, it links up with nine ecommerce platforms and shopping carts, including Shopify and WooCommerce, and four accounting powerhouses, including Xero and QuickBooks.
-For context, competitor Tyl by NatWest only has four ready-made plugins for ecommerce platforms, fewer than Zettle offers.
+For context, competitor Tyl by NatWest only has four ready-made plugins for ecommerce platforms, fewer than PayPal offers.

 ❌ No offline payments

-Zettle doesn’t have an offline mode, which means you can’t continue to process payments with its card machines or its EPOS system if you lose internet or broadband connection.
+PayPal doesn’t have an offline mode, which means you can’t continue to process payments with its card machines or its EPOS system if you lose internet or broadband connection.

 Several competitors do offer an offline mode, including Square, SumUp, Tyl by NatWest, and takepayments.
 It’s an especially useful tool for businesses that operate in areas with poor connectivity, such as at a rural festival or market.